-I recently came across this post on the r/marketing subreddit about someone asking why the entry level salaries of agency folk was unimpressive.
-It was immediately followed with comments and responses from tons of marketers who were talking about how your value as a marketer is all about the skills you acquire and how efficient you are at accomplishing your tasks.
+I recently came across this post on the r/marketing subreddit about someone asking why the entry-level salaries of agency folk were unimpressive.
+It was immediately followed by comments and responses from tons of marketers who were talking about how your value as a marketer is all about the skills you acquire and how efficient you are at accomplishing your tasks.
 People went on to talk about how the higher up the rung you go and the better you are at your job, your salary will grow with you to become more rewarding.

-With client meetings, due dates and support requests filling everybody’s calendars, it goes without saying that the agency life is a tough one.
-Every agency owner, account manager and marketer out there knows this, but they put in the hours and the effort because, at the end, it is rewarding when you get the job done right and contribute to helping your agency grow.
+With client meetings, due dates, and support requests filling everybody’s calendars, it goes without saying that agency life is a tough one.
+Every agency owner, account manager, and marketer out there know this, but they put in the hours and the effort because, in the end, it is rewarding when you get the job done right and contribute to helping your agency grow.

-We’ve got online softwares, Chrome extensions, book suggestions, podcasts and even webinars on this list – and on top of all that, we’ve written about what you can expect from each of these things.
-We’ve even gone an extra mile and talked about the unique use cases that some of these can offer you.
+We’ve got online software, Chrome extensions, book suggestions, podcasts, and even webinars on this list – and on top of all that, we’ve written about what you can expect from each of these things.
+We’ve even gone the extra mile and talked about the unique use cases that some of these can offer you.
 We hope you like it!

 Feel free to click on any of the links below to jump to the section that interests you: